Third Party Data Protection and Privacy Notice

 The Data Protection Contact will monitor Braemar’s compliance with GDPR which includes the assignment of responsibilities, awareness raising, training and audits.

-Braemar has appointed Sven Porter, Group Head of Audit & Group Risk and Compliance Manager as it’s Data Protection Contact.
-Sven reports administratively to the Nick Stone, CFO.
+Braemar has appointed Richard Gill as its Data Protection Contact.
+Richard reports administratively to the Grant Foley, CFO.
 They can be reached at:

 Information We Collect About You